AmanKiya/alx-low_level_programming/0x09-static_libraries/README.md

- this is the readme file for static libraries project.
+ this is a readme file for static libraries project.